Bubble-Protocol/bubble-sdk/packages/client/README.md

 Use the `Bubble` class to create the off-chain bubble.

+In this case, our bubble will have the following features:
+- **Key Delegation**: our wallet will delegate temporary access to a local device key so that it doesn't need to be consulted every time the bubble is accessed from our dApp.
+- **Encryption Policy**: AESGCM encrypted throughout
+- **User Management**: Multi-user (encryption key will be shared with authorised friends and family)

 ```javascript
 import Web3 from 'web3';
 import { Bubble, bubbleProviders, Delegation, encryptionPolicies, userManagers, toEthereumSignature, toDelegateSignFunction } from '@bubble-protocol/client';